blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing.md

 # Jihad

 - Claim: Don't kill them, because the goal is to hope they go to heaven.
 Killing will ruin it.
+- Killing children of polytheists in night raids: https://sunnah.com/muslim:1745a
 # Stupidity
 - Ummah will be split into 73 sects, and 72 will go to hell
 	- https://sunnah.com/ibnmajah:3992